manish-jadli/tdudepython/README.md

 .when user type both the value then.

-.create different variable for different mathematical operation.
+.create different variable for different mathematical operation like: additional, substraction, multiply, division.

 .print the value using the variable.